RadioFreeAsia/rfa.kaltura/README.md

 == TESTING THE CLIENT LIBRARY ==

-Test code is based on python unittest framework.
+to set up your credentials, copy `tests/secret_config_example.py` to `tests/secret_config.py`  and edit with your credentials.
+All test files use this.

+you may want to make sure that tests/.gitignore has secret_config.py in there, so you don't accidentally check in your credentials.

-run the entire test suite:
+To run the entire test suite:
- - copy test/secret_config_example.py to 'test/secret_config.py'
- - Edit your Partner ID, Service Secret, Admin Secret and User Name in 'test/secret_config.py'
- - run the command `python -m unittest discover`
+  cd to the parent directory (Don't enter the KalturaClient package) `python -m unittest discover`

-To run the origional test script that accompanies this source:
+To run the original test script that accompanies this source:
- - Copy TestCode/PythonTester.py to TestCode/PythonTester-secret.py
- - Edit your Partner ID, Service Secret, Admin Secret and User Name in 'TestCode/PythonTester-secret.py'
- - Run `python PythonTester-secret.py`
+ - Run `python KalturaClient/tests/PythonTester.py`

 Note:
- - The library was origionally tested under ActivePython 2.5.5
+ - The library was originally tested under ActivePython 2.5.5
  - The library is currently tested with Python 2.7.3 (default, Apr 10 2013, 06:20:15) [GCC 4.6.3] on linux2